COVID symptoms almost resolved, Biden says he is feeling great | Health

 COVID symptoms almost resolved, Biden says he is feeling great

-President Joe Biden said on Monday that "I'm feeling great" while recovering from his coronavirus infection and that he expected to end his isolation and return to normal working conditions by the end of the week.
+U.S. President Joe Biden on Monday said he was "feeling great," as he recovers from COVID-19, and that he expected to end his isolation and return to normal working conditions by the end of the week.
 Biden held a virtual event with semiconductor manufacturers and several top administration officials to promote legislation aimed at boosting chip production in the United States.
 His voice was raspy but he seemed otherwise in good health.

 “I’m feeling great.
-I’ve had two full nights of sleep,” said Biden, who tested positive for COVID-19 last Thursday and has been treated with the anti-viral drug Paxlovid.
+I’ve had two full nights of sleep,” said Biden, who tested positive for the coronavirus last Thursday and has been treated with the antiviral drug Paxlovid.
 With wife Jill out of town, Biden said his dog nuzzled him in the chest on Monday morning and woke him up.
 "I'm feeling good.
 My voice is still raspy," he told reporters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)